momori256/momori.dev/blog/organize-rust-integration-tests-without-dead-code-warning.md

 # Organize Rust Integration Tests Without Dead Code Warning

-In this blog post, I will share my knowledge of the ways to organize integration tests in Rust.
+In this blog post, we'll explore effective strategies for organizing integration tests in Rust, addressing challenges like dead code warnings and maximizing modularity.

 ## Table of Contents

 ## Integration Testing In Rust

-Conventionally, integration tests files are placed in `tests` directory at the top level of a project.
+Conventionally, integration test files are placed in `tests` directory at the top level of a project.

 Create a project for explanation.